Mamata Banerjee: Founding Trinamool Congress

-In 1997, due to difference in political views with the then West Bengal Pradesh Congress Committee president Somendra Nath Mitra, Banerjee left the Congress Party in West Bengal and became one of the founding members of the All India Trinamool Congress, along with Mukul Roy.
-It quickly became the primary opposition party to the long-standing Communist government in the state.
+In 1997, due to difference in political views with the then West Bengal Pradesh Congress Committee president Somendra Nath Mitra, Banerjee left the Congress (I) Party in West Bengal and became one of the founding members of the All India Trinamool Congress, along with Mukul Roy.
+It quickly became the primary opposition party to the long-standing Left Front government in the state.
 On 11 December 1998, she controversially held a Samajwadi Party MP, Daroga Prasad Saroj, by the collar and dragged him out of the well of the Lok Sabha to prevent him from protesting against the Women's Reservation Bill.

 Railway Minister (first tenure), 1999–2000

 In 1999, she joined the BJP-led National Democratic Alliance (NDA) government and became Railways Minister.
 In 2000, Banerjee presented her first Railway Budget.
 In it, she fulfilled many of her promises to her home state West Bengal.
 She introduced a new biweekly New Delhi-Sealdah Rajdhani Express train and four express trains connecting various parts of West Bengal, namely the Howrah-Purulia Rupasi Bangla Express, the Sealdah-New Jalpaiguri Padatik Express, the Shalimar-Adra Aranyak Express, the Sealdah-Ajmer Ananya Superfast Express, and Sealdah-Amritsar Akal Takht Superfast Express.
 She also increased the frequency of the Pune-Howrah Azad Hind Express and extended at least three express train services.
 Work on the Digha-Howrah Express service was also hastened during her brief tenure.

 She also focused on developing tourism, enabling the Darjeeling Himalayan Railway section to obtain two additional locomotives and proposing the Indian Railway Catering and Tourism Corporation Limited.
 She also commented that India should play a pivotal role in the Trans-Asian Railway and that rail links between Bangladesh and Nepal would be reintroduced.
 In all, she introduced 19 new trains for the 2000–2001 fiscal year.

 In 2000, she and Ajit Kumar Panja resigned to protest the hike in petroleum prices, and then withdrew their resignations without providing any reasons.